swade1987/software-circus-ket-demo/README.md

 2. [Kismatic Provision](https://github.com/apprenda/kismatic-provision)

-After provisioning the cluster the demo will show two pieces of KET functionality:

-1. Ingress
-2. Adding a new worker node

 Follow the steps below to create the cluster and execute the ingress and add-worker demos.

 # 1. Cluster creation